Building HVAC Commissioning

 The HVAC Commissioning process can be greatly enhanced by following these five recommendations.

-- Involve a Commissioning Authority early.
+- Involve an HVAC Commissioning Authority early.

 - Implement Commissioning Meetings, with the designers during the design process.